July 11 to September 24, 2023

 Director and choreographer: Vincent Paterson

-Musical director: Adam Benzwi
+Musical Director of the premiere: Adam Benzwi

 Script by Joe Masteroff – after the play “I am a Camera” by John van Druten and the stories by Christopher Isherwood